replicatedhq/troubleshoot.sh/docs/source/collect/exec.md

 The namespace to look for the pod selector in.
 If not specified, it will assume the "current" namespace that the kubectl context is set to.

+##### `containerName` (Optional)
+The container name in a pod in which command should be executed if pod has multiple container.
+If not default container would be picked.

 ##### `command` (Required)
 An array of strings containing the command to execute in the pod.